 Ever since discovering the massive energy flare on what he could finally deign to be a new dimension, he had scoured the library, reading almost, if not all the ancient texts that had been housed in the Royal Castle.
 What he managed to find were vague scribbles found in the margins of an ancient journal that was rumoured to belong to a legendary mage from a time before the founding of the Kingdom: the possibility of other worlds outside Edolas, even Earthland.

 Byro glanced at the clock in his office, absentmindedly gulping as he noticed the time.
-The King had demanded a report within the next five minutes.
+King Faust had demanded a report within the next five minutes.
 Perhaps it was better to send one of the mindless messengers first.
 He did not want to be the one to break the news of failure to the King.

-Faust was—after all—not a man to be displeased.
+He was—after all—not a man to be displeased.

-"Kyaaa!" the brunette woman screeched, clutching one hand over the garment on her head, and with the other, shielding her eyes from the fierce wind whipping across the countryside of Fiore.
+"Kyaaa!" the brunette woman screeched, clutching one hand over the garment on her head, and with the other, shielding her eyes from the fierce winds whipping across the countryside of Fiore.
 "Hurry, Gardin!" she shouted over the din of the storm to her son.
 "The clothes will get soaked!"

 The young man tsked impatiently, sprinting the short distance across the entrance of the family cottage to the clothesline at the other end.
 His dark brown hair was damp and fluttering in the wind.
-Not to mention, there was an uncomfortable swooshing sensation in his ears due to the abnormally strong winds.
+Not to mention, there was an uncomfortable 'swooshing' sensation in his ears due to the abnormally strong winds.

-It was a odd to say the least.
+It was odd to say the least.

 One minute he was tending to the animals in the barn and the next thing he knew, dark clouds and the familiar rumblings of thunder gathered in the skies above.
-It didn't take a genuis to sense that there was someyhing unnatural afoot.
+It didn't take a genuis to sense that there was something unnatural afoot.

 He shivered at the thought.